riteshzode/kanye-quotes-api/README.md

 This is public api that provide amazing quotes

-i just created amazing project using this api
+I just created amazing project using this api and tkinter UI